 Campy, theatrical, dictionary swallowing and soliloquizing member of the weird Grisbane family who raves and rants about his heritage and history in a decaying mansion with an equally decaying family.
 Throws a great shadow on the wall too.
 Chopped to death: a fate that he really did not deserve, nor did he axe for it.
 CORRIGAN: SIR CHRISTOPHER LEE

-Another traveler known as The Big Drip wid uh spweech impediwent and a lifetime of living in fear: hangs around until the end of the movie and then slaps himself for being in the thing in the first place.LORD ELIJAH GRISBANE: JOHN CARRADINE
+Another weird traveler known as The Big Drip with a speech impediment and a lifetime of living in fear: hangs around until the end of the movie and then slaps himself for being in the thing in the first place.LORD ELIJAH GRISBANE: JOHN CARRADINE

 The head of the family and brother to the South African Minister of Posts and Telecommunications who banned television in South Africa until 1975.
-Has a deep dark secret in that he hates telephone usage.
+Hates telephone usage.
 Likes to fall asleep at the head of the dinner table during boring family speeches.
 Gets a fright and goes dead, just like the phone.
 MARY NORTON: JULIE PEASGOOD

 Sam Allyson’s rowr-worthy secretary designed to aid and abet Kenneth in his quest to write a novel in 24 hours: fails at both but wins the writer’s heart at least.
 And mine, for the last thirty years anyway.VICTORIA GRISBANE: SHEILA KEITH

 The daughter of Lord Elijah Grisbane who is, in the words of the immortal gumball machine Tom Servo, a non-musical mook.
 Strangled due to bad singing and shows The Mark of the Devil